lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   <circle class="circle-svg__circle circle-svg__circle--stroked circle-svg__circle--production circle-svg__circle--stroke-length circle-svg__circle--dash-offset-animated" cx="50" cy="50" r="45"/>
 </svg>

-And there it is!
+And there we go!

 To get a better sense of how the two animations work together, hover over the circle to see the bounding square of the `<svg>` element as it rotates.

-The circle's stroke is still swinging back and forth like before (as defined by the changing `stroke-dashoffset` values) but the rotation we added compensates for the backward swings.
-At the same time that the stroke swings backwards, the rotation spins it forwards.
+The circle's stroke is still swinging back and forth like before (as defined by the changing `stroke-dashoffset` keyframe values) but the rotation we added compensates for the backward swing: At the same time that the stroke swings backwards, the rotation spins it forwards.

-These demonstrations help visualise the animation.
+It's helpful to break the animation up into its constituent parts.

 {{< row >}}
 {{< col >}}